AppSecure-nrw/security-belts/purple/static-analysis-for-all-self-written-components.md

 ## Benefits

-- Prevention of common mistakes within the code.
+- Prevention of common vulnerabilities within your code during development.
-- New vulnerabilities may be found before reaching production.
-- Old vulnerabilities are found and can be fixed.
+- Static code analysis provides early feedback, such that developers can learn how to improve their code quality and avoid vulnerabilities in the future.

 ## Assessment